AlixPlisov/Alien/README.md

 What is it?
 -----------

-A simple poll in the html video page that saves the result to the MySQL database.
+A simple poll in the html page in Flask that saves the result to the MySQL database.

 Documentation
 -------------